natemcmaster/blog/src/_posts/dev/2017-02-01-project-json-to-csproj-part2.md

 The working directory of .NET Core tests is not the project directory.
 Any test that relies on `Directory.GetCurrentDirectory()` (even implicitly as in `File.ReadAllText("log.txt")`) will fail after upgrading.
-You can workaround by using `System.AppContext.BaseDirectory`, which is the "bin/Debug/netcoreapp1.0/" folder.
+You can work around it by using `System.AppContext.BaseDirectory`, which is the "bin/Debug/netcoreapp1.0/" folder.
 On .NET Framework, use `AppDomain.CurrentDomain.BaseDirectory`.

 **AppDomains**

 Most tests using `AppDomain.CreateDomain` will fail unless you also specify `AppDomainSetup.ApplicationBase`.
-It's still unclear if this is a side affect of the working directory issue, but basically
+It's still unclear if this is a side effect of the working directory issue, but basically

 # The re-architected build system